Abhaile legal services

 Normally, you should already have obtained written financial and legal advice under the Scheme, including advice from the consultation solicitor on any repossession proceedings.

 If you have not applied in time to get such advice, the duty solicitor may still be able to give you some more limited help, but only if you have already applied to MABS.
-If your mortgage lender has already issued repossession proceedings against your home, and you have not yet applied for the Scheme, you should contact MABS as soon as possible – see ‘Where to apply’ below.
+If your mortgage lender has already issued repossession proceedings against your home, and you have not yet applied for the Scheme, you should contact MABS as soon as possible.

 The duty solicitor may be able to speak for you in Court, to explain what steps you are taking to try and deal with your mortgage arrears, and may be able to apply for the proceedings to be adjourned if you are trying to put a solution in place.
 They may also be able to explain to you what is happening in the proceedings.

 However, they may be helping several Scheme borrowers in court on that day, so you should attend well in advance of the time shown on the Court papers, and you should ask for MABS when you arrive.
-(MABS advisers also attend at the Circuit Court on repossession hearing dates, to provide information and support.
-However, they cannot give legal advice or speak for you in Court.)
+MABS Court advisers also attend at the Circuit Court on possession hearing dates, to provide information and support.
+However, they cannot give legal advice or speak for you in Court.

 Personal insolvency court review serviceIf you have already worked with a PIP and have proposed a Personal Insolvency Arrangement (PIA) to your creditors, but the creditors have refused your proposal, you can ask the Courts to review it.